Issues Common Among Men Who Experience Same-Sex Attraction

 Females can wound young boys by smothering, criticizing, controlling, and ignoring proper boundaries.
 Some boys who have experienced such wounding develop unhealthy relationships with women in adulthood in which they either push them too far away or cling too closely to them, disrupting their capacity for opposite-sex attraction.

 Females may also criticize a boy for his weaknesses, causing lasting feelings of shame, insecurity, and self-doubt.
 Sometimes, females specifically shame boys about being male or about their male traits, creating gender shame.
 Conversely, they may over-praise him with complements that are overdone, unrealistic, or insincere.
-They may feminize him by using him in their make-believe play as another girl—sometimes dressing him up as a girl or even telling him he is a girl.
-And females, especially mothers, sometimes rely on a boy emotionally or even physically, requiring him to take care of them, creating in him a sense of being engulfed and used, and fostering feelings of guilt if he tries to be independent.
+And females, especially mothers, may sometimes rely on a boy emotionally or even physically, requiring him to take care of them, creating in him a sense of being engulfed and used, and fostering feelings of guilt if he tries to be independent.

 By failing to observe boundaries and standards of modesty, females may sexualize the relationship with a boy.
 They may do this by leaving bedroom or bathroom doors open while they are changing, bathing, or using the toilet, or by walking around the house in their underwear or even naked.
 They may sexualize him by commenting on his body or by talking to him about their sex lives.
 And occasionally, females also directly abuse boys by engaging them in sexual behavior.